 This is even more of a concern given the close proximity of the 5G infrastructure to so many people in their homes, offices and schools, as well as the constant explosion in the number of cellular connected devices— all of which add up to much more exposure to EMF radiation than we have today.

-Taken together, 5G means many more devices, connected to many more antennas, closer to the ground, transmitting more data than ever before.
+Taken together, 5G means many more devices, connected to many more antennas, closer to the ground (as well as in space), transmitting more data than ever before.
 Which gives a lot of people significant concern about 5G health risks.